Physician mortgage loans: A mortgage option for doctors

 Because a physician loan has low or no down payment requirements, you might expect to have to pay for private mortgage insurance (PMI).
 PMI is a common added cost that borrowers pay when they put down less than 20 percent of the purchased home’s value.

-However, physician loans don’t require PMI.
-Doctors tend to have high enough incomes to keep the risk low.
-Lenders figure they’re able to handle both their physician loan’s mortgage payments and student loan repayments.
+However, physician loans don’t require PMI — which can save borrowers hundreds of dollars per month.
+Doctors tend to have high enough incomes to keep the risk low, so lenders figure these borrowers can handle their physician loan mortgage payments and student loan repayments.

 Debt-to-income ratio (DTI) for doctor loans